Disciples-Of-The-Wheel/CrimeWatch/README.md

         - Incidents on the map are marked with colored pins.
 Clicking these pins will display information relevant to the event.
     - You can hover over the ‘select chart’ element to see a list of available chart types that the data can be displayed in.
 Click one of the entries to switch to that chart.
         - Note: hovering over bars on the bar chart or pie slices on the pie chart will display additional relevant data related to the incident type represented in that area.

+Use instructions:
+    After starting the app (see above), open the app page and sign on via Google Auth Input a zipcode to display data from that zipcode (note: you MUST input a zipcode, no data will display without one!)
+    Click pins on map to display relevant data
+    Scroll through timeline of events sorted by recency Hover over dropdown menu in Charts and click chart type to display that chart/graph for the relevant data Click the 'Create Incident Report' button to bring up an incident submission form.
+Fill this form out and click 'submit' to submit a report